Factsheet: Paying for services with direct payments

 This factsheet explains the different ways you can use direct payments to pay for care and support.

-If you choose to use direct payments we will pay you the same amount of money we would pay if we were arranging the care and support for you.
+If you choose direct payments, we will pay you the same amount of money that we would spend if we arranged your care for you.

 You can use direct payments to buy anything that meets your eligible needs and has been agreed in your support plan.
 This might include: